e93fem/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-There are different activity pattern. .
+There are different activity pattern.
+On weekdays there is a big top around 830 but on weekends there are a number of smaller tops.